HGlick has rescued and placed stray cats for over 20 years and has personally fostered more than ten during that time

 Cats with kidney disease have no specific treatment.
 The condition will ultimately progress in any case.
 You can only provide symptomatic therapy with your veterinarian's help.
-Treatment options have specific goals, such as to keep the hydration status normal in your feline.
+Treatment options have specific goals, such as keeping the hydration status normal in your feline.
 One of the easiest ways to do so is to feed your cat with wet food and offer plenty of water.
 You can provide beef broth, low sodium chicken, or tuna juice as some cats like having flavored water.
 Supplementing the cat with essential fatty acids and providing a specially designed diet can be helpful.

 Your veterinarian will also inject the fluid electrolytes into your cat.
 Some of the patients with kidney disease also need potassium supplementation and some drugs that can bind phosphorous.
 Depending on the disease severity, if your cat excretes proteins in urine, she may need medication for that too.

 In advanced options, you can go for a renal transplant that has been successful recently.